2025–26 NCAA Division I men's basketball season: Non-Division I team wins over Division I teams

-In addition to the above-listed upsets in which an unranked team defeated a ranked team, there have been four non-Division I teams that defeated a Division I team so far this season.
+In addition to the above-listed upsets in which an unranked team defeated a ranked team, there have been six non-Division I teams that defeated a Division I team so far this season.

 Bold type indicates winning teams in "true road games"—i.e., those played on an opponent's home court (including secondary homes).
+Italics type indicates winning teams in an early season tournament (or event).
+Early season tournaments are tournaments played in the early season.
+Events are the tournaments with the same teams in it every year (even rivalry games).